Helsinki Airport: Composition

-Terminal 2

-Terminal 2 (gates 16–55) opened in 1969 for international operations and, at present, also serves domestic flights.
-It is the larger of the two passenger terminals at the airport.
-All intercontinental flights operate from Terminal 2.
-The non-Schengen area of Terminal 2 has been enlarged in 2009 enabling the airport to accommodate eight wide-body aircraft at gates simultaneously while a new shopping area and a spa were opened for passengers on long-distance flights and the division between domestic and international flights was removed.
+Current terminal (former Terminal 2) opened in 1969 for international operations and, at present, also serves domestic flights.
+The non-Schengen area of the terminal was enlarged in 2009 enabling the airport to accommodate eight wide-body aircraft at gates simultaneously while a new shopping area and a spa were opened for passengers on long-distance flights, and the division between domestic and international flights was removed.
 Terminal 2 has many restaurants, bars and shopping areas.
 The terminal is equipped with 26 aircraft parking stands with passenger bridges.
 The terminal has a train connection to Helsinki Central railway station.

-Terminal 2 passenger facilities include: numerous tax-free shops, Avis, Europcar and Hertz-car rentals, free wireless Internet access, power sockets, lockers, sleeping pods and transfer service desks.
-Currency exchange, cash machines (ATM), tourist information, an Alepa grocery store and pharmacy are also available.
+Passenger facilities include numerous tax-free shops, Avis, Europcar and Hertz-car rentals, free wireless Internet access, power sockets, lockers, sleeping pods and transfer service desks.
+Currency exchange, cash machines (ATM), tourist information and an Alepa grocery store and pharmacy are also available.
 For children, there are also several playrooms.
 Dining facilities include Burger King and O'Learys Sports Bar as well as numerous other restaurants and cafés.
 Terminal 2 also includes two Finnair lounges: Finnair Lounge in the Schengen-area and Finnair Premium Lounge in the non-Schengen area.

 As a part of Helsinki Airport's expansion plan, the new South Pier was inaugurated in June 2017 and Aukio in February 2019.
 The new pier features moving walkways and dual boarding jet bridges to enable handling larger aircraft more efficiently.
 In November 2019, the West Pier opened and it is able to accommodate the Airbus A380 superjumbo.
 Five of the gates are able to accommodate two regional jets, such as Boeing 737s or Airbus A320s, simultaneously at a single gate.
 Passengers arriving and departing are divided into two floors: one for arriving passengers, the other for departures.
 In June 2016, the new bus terminal for remote aircraft stand operations was opened to increase the airport's capacity with gates 50A-M.

-Terminal 2 is used by member airlines of Oneworld and Skyteam airline alliances and most of the non-aligned airlines.
-Turkish Airlines makes an exception among Star Alliance airlines by using Terminal 2.
-Almost all charter flights are handled at Terminal 2 (which also handles scheduled services).
-The current airlines using Terminal 2 are Aeroflot, Air France, Belavia, Blue Air, British Airways, Corendon Airlines, Czech Airlines, Finnair, Nordic Regional Airlines, Freebird Airlines, Jet Time, Japan Airlines, KLM, Norwegian Air Shuttle, Nouvelair Tunisie, Qatar Airways, Royal Jordanian, Sunclass Airlines, Tibet Airlines, TUI fly Nordic, TUI Airways, Turkish Airlines and Ukraine International Airlines.